 The earlier values take a more conversational tone.
-They also include priorities such as “setting aggressive goals” and being “all on the adventure together”, which are geared towards the needs of a growing startup.
+They also included priorities such as ‘setting aggressive goals’ and being ‘all on the adventure together’, which were geared towards the needs of a growing startup.

 Like Nike, Disney’s mission statement is closely linked to its specific industry and target audience.

 According to Disney Careers, their company values are optimism, innovation, decency, quality, community, and storytelling.

 As you can see, these are far from generic.
 They’re very specific to the Disney brand.

 Creating a positive tone is important in a company known for its entertainment products, animation, and theme parks.
 Decency is important when creating products for children, and storytelling is a key part of Disney’s mission.

 Disney has a long history of innovation (thanks to its legion of imagineers and other industry pioneers) and is an expert at creating a sense of community.
 While we could argue about the merits of any particular show or movie, there’s no denying that Disney in general stands for quality.